|A homeless man in New York. New York City Mayor Bill de Blasio has been interested

 There is of course a long tradition of diverting poor people to court-based solutions; as Anders Corr showed in his book, No Trespassing, the United States imposed a housing court system in Puerto Rico not to protect renters, but to diffuse a growing tenant movement by absorbing its energies into bureaucratized legal battles.
 In Brooklyn, housing activists see the need for grassroots mobilizing outside the court systems.
 Residents of Prospect Lefferts Gardens formed the Movement to Protect the People to fight rezoning and redevelopment plans there.
 At a September 2014 Community Board meeting, that group successfully shut down representatives of City Planning, preventing them from presenting their plans and powerfully demonstrating that any conversation about rezoning was a no-go.
 Neighboring Equality for Flatbush is doing related work, while building a broad base of support across Brooklyn.
 Rallying under the call, “Before It’s Gone/Take it Back,” Equality for Flatbush recognizes “redevelopment” as a cover story for real estate speculation and increasing displacement, and that the promise to “do good” through legal programs and rezoning plans is no good at all.

-The Value of Homelessness: Managing Surplus Life in the United States.
+Craig Willse is author of The Value of Homelessness: Managing Surplus Life in the United States.
 He is assistant professor of cultural studies at George Mason University and coeditor of Beyond Biopolitics: Essays on the Governance of Life and Death.